jeremybatesDC/vueGridBaseballCard/README.md

 ## To Do

+slight gap in image editing fielset legends

+work on filters -- for instances, faded doesnt do anything i don't think on a photo user uploads -- seems broken... and 1920 -- is that accurate?
+Can I offer at least 2 decacde filters?
+Maybe using more svgs than css filters, although...

+if overlay color picker with same texture it'll match: if top were 44 and L2 60 -- that saves lkike 18px and we're halfway there...
+But can't quite get all the way there, user may have to scroll anyway and effort to achieve questionable benefit for subset of users with tiny screens who resent scrolling?
+Not a good use of time...
+Scrolling is good and fine...
+Maybe sticky could be cool...

+on iphone 5, for instance, any way we can ensure the bottommost text row shows?
+We're short like 48 px

+nov 6 demo 2 (if people are in good mood after election)

+be wary of current color on placeholder logo until you're ready to offer that deature to user (might not want to default to it since a user's logo may already have its own border) -- would be a good feature but v2?
+I really like the effect though.
+If...

 16px margins on card front seem a hair thin...

-Demo #2: week after election day, so like Nov something...
-That's 3 weeks, right?
-So like 60+ hours?
-Let's do this.

-Super doable and can be very polished.

 PUT SERVICE WORKER BACK AFTER DEV -- really want env var here

 implement indexxedbd

+paige image: hat logo is now an O but that goes with nothing.

-paige image; may need to airbrush out hat logo and maybe jersey.. a) so it doesn't clash with the ficition team and b) for any copyright whatever, despite the fact athat image itself is in common domain
+it doesn't clash with the ficition team and b) for any copyright whatever, despite the fact athat image itself is in common domain

 consider touch target 44 like var(--touchtarget) for small screens, and 4.8 at min something like 414...
 BE careful though because trying to keep card dimensions unaffected -- this would be for L1 & L2

 meditate on how card back horizontal can truly show horizontal.

-It
+- table spacing like for city -- tighten that, natch

 if possible on non-tiny screens, lower interaction cost of discovering image filters/ logo position... maybe they always should be visible on non-tiny scrrens, but might need to speararte them because maybe there is an appropraite UI to tie to clicking the image (as opposed to nothing)